 How to Cold Contact Anyone and Get a Response

 A guide to effective cold outreach in Web3.
-Learn how to write a compelling cold DM or email that provides value upfront and dramatically increases your chances of getting a response.
+Learn how to write a compelling cold DM or email that provides value upfront and dramatically increases your.

 In the fast-paced and network-driven world of Web3, the ability to effectively cold contact someone-a founder, an investor, a hiring manager-is a superpower.
 A single well-crafted message can open doors, create opportunities, and change the trajectory of your career.
 However, most cold outreach is terrible.
 It's generic, self-serving, and gets instantly deleted.